 Some 90,000 West Germans have paid homage before the coffin of former Chancellor Dr. Konrad?

-Some 90,000 West Germans have paid homage before the coffin of former Chancellor Dr. Konrad Adenauer, lying in state in the Chancellery in Bonn.
+Background: Some 90,000 West Germans have paid homage before the coffin of former Chancellor Dr. Konrad Adenauer, lying in state in the Chancellery in Bonn.
 Tonight (Sunday) President Johnson arrived to attend Dr. Adenauer's funeral in nearby Cologne on Tuesday.

 Thousands queued for as long as three hours in the cold and rain outside before they could go in to pay their last respects to the former chancellor.